 Feelings of abandonment.

-Being sent to work at the factory had a profound effect on Dickens.
+Being sent to work at the factory when he should have been in education had a profound effect on Dickens.
 He thought his parents had given up on him and his future, particularly as his elder sister had been sent to a prestigious music school, the Royal Academy of Music.
 He described his feelings vividly in a letter to his friend John Forster:

 It is wonderful to me how I could have been so easily cast away at such an age.
 It is wonderful to me that, even after my descent into the poor little drudge I had been since we came to London, no one had compassion enough on me—a child of singular abilities: quick eager, delicate, and soon hurt, bodily or mentally—to suggest that something might have been spared, as certainly it might have been to place me at any common school.
 Our friends, I take it, were tired out.
 No one made any sign.
 My father and mother were quite satisfied.
 They could hardly have been more so, if I had been twenty years of age, distinguished at a grammar school, and going to Cambridge.